Introduction

 Mid-level (3-6 years)

 Start becoming independent.
 Get better at reports, models, and client handling.
+Changing companies

-Changing companies once or choosing a niche (FDD, Litigation, FP&A, Forensic, Tax Advisory) might
+once or choosing a niche (FDD, Litigation, FP&A, Forensic, Tax Advisory) might help you on this

 Senior level (7-10+ years)